CompEvol/CCD/README.md

 ### Point Estimates

+The tree topolgy point estimate provided by CCD's is called the CCD MAP tree and is best accessed through TreeAnnotator.
+See also the general [tutorial](https://beast2.blogs.auckland.ac.nz/treeannotator/);
-Start TreeAnnotator, and select `MAP (CCD0)` from the drop down box next to `Target tree type`:
+the steps are to start TreeAnnotator, and select `MAP (CCD0)` from the drop down box next to `Target tree type`:

 ![tree annotator](doc/treeannotator.png)

+TreeAnnotator and thus the CCD point estimates can also be accessed from the terminal.
+Simply but `CCD0` as option for the topology (`-topology`).
-From a terminal, to use CCD0 for Linux and OS X run
+In full, the call from a terminal for Linux and OS X would be

 ```
 /path/to/beast/bin/treeannotator -topology CCD0 input.trees output.tree